See Add Point-Cloud

 You must click use the Fit Curve button to update the Fitted-Curve,

 Repeat until the Fit-Quality and the Traffic-Light becomes Green or Orange

 Velocity and Acceleration Filter Width

-If the Point-Cloud Data is noisy you can smooth the Velocity or Acceleration data.
+•If the Point-Cloud Data is noisy you can smooth the Velocity or Acceleration data.
 Use the Filter Width to remove some of the noise from the data.
-This may help you recognize the original Motion-Law.
+This may help you identify the original Motion-Law.